-6. Explore Suizenji Garden in Kumamoto.
+6. Explore Suizenji Garden in Kumamoto

 Another pretty spot to visit in Kumamoto is Suizenji, a Japanese style garden that will immediately put visitors in a relaxed state.
 The garden design is such that its landscape represents the miniature of 53 post stations along the old Tokaido Road, the old highway that connected Edo (Tokyo) to Kyoto.
 There even is a miniature green lush rendering of Mount Fuji!

-7. Spend One Night on Yakushima Island.
+7. Spend a Night on Yakushima Island

-They say it rains 32 days a month in Yakushima...indeed, the island, south of Kagoshima, is the rainiest place of Japan and hosts a unique ecosystem that was listed as one of the world UNESCO sites.
-If you like the outdoors: forests and waterfalls, hiking through moss, fog and mist, and want to see the real life settings of Hayao Miyazaki's Princess Mononoke, then Yakushima Island is the place for you.
+They say it rains 32 days a month in Yakushima...indeed, the island, south of Kagoshima, is the rainiest place in Japan and hosts a unique ecosystem that was listed as one of the world UNESCO sites.
+If you like the outdoors: forests and waterfalls, hiking through moss, fog and mist, and want to see the real-life settings of Hayao Miyazaki's Princess Mononoke, then Yakushima Island is the place for you.
 So pack your tent and plan a weekend there.
 The island can be reached by airplane or by ferry (from Kagoshima), and staying one night over is the best way to experience what the island has to offer.
 Due to the rainy, tropical climate, it is advised to always check for the latest news or advisories.
 Also, it is very easy to get lost in the lush and thick forest, so to enjoy hiking at its best, hiring a guide is recommended.

-8. Visit the Sakurajima in Kagoshima
+8. Visit the Sakurajima Volcano in Kagoshima

-9. Huis ten Bosch, the Dutch-themed Village
+9. Visit 'Europe' at Huis ten Bosch, the Dutch-themed Village

-Say you are in Sasebo city, near Nagasaki, but have had enough of the Japanese temples or food.
+Say you are in Sasebo, near Nagasaki, but have had enough of the Japanese temples or food.
 You are in luck, because Sasebo is home to a theme park that will immediately transport you to Europe.
 The park is made to look like the Netherlands, with canals like in Amsterdam, windmills and tulip fields, squares with cafes, and other reproductions of various symbolic buildings and places from Holland.
 The theme park is located by the seaside, occupying a large part of Omura Bay.
-This means that other than touring the "city" canals, visitors can tour also the bay (or reach Nagasaki Airport directly from there).
+This means that other than touring the "city" canals, visitors can also tour the bay (or reach Nagasaki Airport directly from there).
 There are hotels right outside of the park, for those who want to stay overnight, and all restaurants serve European food.
 The park could be a perfect place for families with small children.

-10. Visit The Atomic Bomb Museum in Nagasaki.
+10. Visit the Atomic Bomb Museum in Nagasaki

 The city of Nagasaki is known for the horrific destruction of the atomic bomb drop on August 9, 1945, but it has recovered and is now a beautiful and lively city.
 Still, it is important not to forget about the terrible history of Nagasaki.
 The museum develops over three floors, two of which are underground.
 The exhibition–relative to the atomic bombing–takes visitors from the pre-bombing state of the city through the devastation caused by the war and then a last section aims at making people reflect on the future.
 Photographs, videos and remains of buildings and items are displayed across the rooms.
 If visiting the museum is too much for you, you can head to the nearby peace park where the green and the nice sculptures will help to lift you up.

-11. Bathe and Suntan at Miyazaki's Aoshima Beach.
+11. Bathe and Suntan at Miyazaki's Aoshima Beach

 12. Hike Along the Takachiho Gorge